 Paul and Timothy had heard of their faith in Christ Jesus.
 They were faithful and had entrusted their lives to the keeping of the Lord.
 The love they had for all of God’s people was also well-known.
 They cared deeply about each other as well as the believers located in other places.
 What a wonderful reputation to have, to be known for your faith and love.

 Many churches today claim to be faithful and loving.
 But how are we viewed by those on the outside?
 Some, indeed, do follow the example of Colossae.
 But many seem more closely aligned with the squabbling church at Corinth.

 Faith and Love Built on Hope

-Hope is more that a wishful thought.
+Hope is more than a wishful thought.
 Rather, it is a confident expectation.
-The hope we have, kept for us in heaven, is that at the end of this life we will be united with Christ, entering into his glory.
+The hope we have, kept for us in heaven, is that at the end of this life, we will be united with Christ, entering into his glory.
 It is something that we can look forward to, and hold onto in challenging times.